 Existing solid wood floors

 Overall, parquet floors can be fitted over a number of subfloors and concrete is not the only option.
-However, you cannot lay the blocks over an existing solid wood timbers.
-For the success of the final result, the surface you are laying the blocks over have to be completely flat and levelled, dry and clean.
+However, you cannot lay the blocks over existing solid wood timber.
+For the success of the final result, the surface you are laying the blocks over has to be completely flat and level, dry and clean.

 Stay tuned for part two of the series, when we will discuss the actual installation method of parquet flooring!